 1. Historic Mill Creek Discovery Park – Mackinaw City

-History and the outdoors come together as you trek though the treetops on the Historic Mill Creek Adventure Tour!
+History and the outdoors come together as you trek through the treetops on the Historic Mill Creek Adventure Tour!
 This special, guided nature experience takes visitors over the Forest Canopy Bridge, down the 425-foot Eagle’s Flight Zip Line, and up the five-story Treetop Discovery Climbing Wall.
 The park is open May 3 through September 33 and requires a separate ticket and signed waiver.

-Michigan’s second longest zip line experience, at 1,350-feet in length, the Zipline Adventure at Boyne Highlands is made for adrenaline junkies!
+Michigan’s second-longest zip line experience, at 1,350 feet in length, the Zipline Adventure at Boyne Highlands is made for adrenaline junkies!
 The adventure begins at the top of the mountain, followed by a descent of over 50 stories as guests are routed through trees and across the slopes on the way back to the base area.
 This thrilling adventure is open year-round.

-The Boyne Mountain Zipline Adventure encompasses almost 4,300-feet of lines and drops over 50 stories!
-The adventure begins at the top of the mountain, and routes guests through trees and across the slopes of Boyne Mountain.
-Feel what it's like to fly at speeds of 20-25 miles per hour on lines up to 50-feet in the air and 780-feet in length.
+The Boyne Mountain Zipline Adventure encompasses almost 4,300 feet of lines and drops over 50 stories!
+The adventure begins at the top of the mountain and routes guests through trees and across the slopes of Boyne Mountain.
+Feel what it's like to fly at speeds of 20-25 miles per hour on lines up to 50 feet in the air and 780 feet in length.
 Open year-round, the adventure has nine zip lines in winter and ten zip lines in summer.

 9. Camp Dearborn Zip Line – Milford

 Frankenmuth’s Aerial Park is more than just a zip line park; it’s an aerial forest adventure with five separate trails of varying levels of difficulty.
-Each trail has zip lines but primarily consist of “bridges” between tree platforms made of rope, cable and wood configurations creating over 60 unique challenges.
+Each trail has zip lines but primarily consists of “bridges” between tree platforms made of rope, cable and wood configurations creating over 60 unique challenges.
 Guests are challenged to develop skills, endurance, and confidence during their time in the park.
 The park is open from late April through October and is recommended for ages seven and up.